ms-iot/content/win10/tools/Webb.md

 * ####**Debugging, ETW Realtime, Perf Tracing**

 	These sections are currently a work in progress.
-More details are coming soon
+More details are coming soon.

 * ####**Device Manager**

-	Enumerates all peripherals attached to your device
+	Enumerates all peripherals attached to your device.

 * ####**Networking**

-	Once your board is connected to the internet, the IP configuration section will allow you to view advanced network diagnostic information, such as your IP addres, and the description of the connection.
+	Once your board is connected to the internet, the IP configuration section will allow you to view advanced network diagnostic information, such as your IP address, and the description of the connection.

 	    Wi-Fi adapters are not currently supported.
 This will be coming soon.